helmfile/helmfile/docs/writing-helmfile.md

 See [issue helmfile/helmfile#435](https://github.com/helmfile/helmfile/issues/435#issuecomment-1362177510) for more context.

-You might also find [issue roboll/helmfile#428](https://github.com/roboll/helmfile/issues/428) useful for more context on how we originally designed the relase template and what it's supposed to solve.
+You might also find [issue roboll/helmfile#428](https://github.com/roboll/helmfile/issues/428) useful for more context on how we originally designed the release template and what it's supposed to solve.

 ## Layering Release Values